Improving Wastewater Operations at HRSD

-“Huge capital programs produce so much valuable data that had traditionally been siloed and available only to those with both the time and expertise to dig it out,” said Jamie MacDonald, Corporate Technology Leader at Hazen and Sawyer.
+“Huge capital programs produce so much valuable data that had traditionally been siloed and available only to those with both the time and expertise to dig it out,” said Jamie MacDonald, Digital Solutions Lead at Hazen and Sawyer.
 “Now we can work backwards from the optimal user experience, building dashboards that integrate BIM, GIS, and other data sources to elevate information that is actionable for each utility user.”

 The shift in approach includes embracing data-centric and model-centric workflows that integrate GIS, BIM, and as-built information with tools like Microsoft’s Power BI, Tableau, and other readily available data analysis tools.
 Hazen has added data scientists to its team, who write scripts and build analytical routines to improve information exchange between different user groups during design, construction, and operations.